-The second set of numbers is your account number and the third set of numbers is the check number.
+The second set of numbers is your account number, and the third set is the check number.
 These sets of numbers are clearly separated.

 How to find a routing number without a check

-Fewer bank customers even use paper checks these days.
-Let’s say you want to pay your electric bill by phone or set up direct deposit of your paycheck with your employer, but don’t have a paper check to refer to.
+Fewer bank customers use paper checks these days.
+Let’s say you want to pay your electric bill by phone or set up direct deposit of your paycheck but don’t have a paper check to refer to.
 There are other ways to get a bank routing number.

-Unlike personal account numbers, routing numbers are not private information, so your bank has to share it with you.
-Some banks make it easy to find routing numbers; with others, it can take a little more effort.
+Unlike personal account numbers, a routing number is not private information, so your bank has to share it with you.
+Some banks make it easy to find routing numbers; with other banks, it can take a little more effort.

 - Go online: Your bank may post its routing number online via its website or mobile banking app.
-Sign in to your online bank account and go to “account information” or “account summary.”
-The routing number should be clearly listed.
-Some banks post the routing number on the home page of their website, or it can be found by searching the site.
+Sign in to your bank account and go to “account information” or “account summary.”
+The routing number should be listed.
+Some banks post the routing number on the home page of their website or elsewhere on the site.
 It might be in the FAQs.
 You can also do an internet search of your bank’s name and the phrase “routing number.”

-- Bank statement: You might find the routing number on your monthly paper or electronic bank statement, but not all banks include it.
+- Bank statement: You might find the routing number on your monthly paper or electronic bank statement, although not all banks include it.

 - Call the bank.
-You can count on a customer service representative to give you the routing number or confirm the one you found online.
+You can ask a customer service representative to give you the routing number or confirm the one you found online.

 - Visit a branch.
 Some banks display the routing number in the lobby for customers’ convenience.
 If not, ask a teller to give it to you.